-manifest her religion under article 18 of the Covenant.
-The Committee also notes the author's claim that the imposed tax burden, irrespective of its discriminatory nature, is disproportionate, and that it has a detrimental effect on the manifestation of her religious belief.
-The Committee notes that the State party rejects these claims primarily because they do not raise a separate issue under article 18 of the Covenant, and because even if there had been an interference, this was prescribed by law, pursued a legitimate aim and was proportionate to the aim pursued.

-- 9.17 In the assessment of these claims, the Committee first recalls its jurisprudence, applicable mutatis mutandis to the present case, establishing that the Covenant does not oblige States parties to fund schools that are established on a religious basis.
-However, if a State party chooses to provide public funding to religious schools, it should make this funding available without discrimination.31 Similarly, the Committee considers that the Covenant does not oblige States parties to grant tax exemptions on a religious basis.
-Therefore, and in the light of the fact that the author's discrimination claims were found not to have been sufficiently substantiated under article 26 of the Covenant, and further considering that it has not been demonstrated how the author's tax payment obligation interfered with her right to manifest her religion, the Committee considers that the author's claims lack sufficient substantiation under article 18 of the Covenant. - 9.18 The Committee is further mindful of the author's claim that labelling her as an employee working for pecuniary gain is deeply offensive to her religious beliefs.
-In that regard, the Committee observes that the author failed to show how the secular, legal categorization of her allowance that applied to everyone affected her adversely or caused her disadvantage to an extent that impaired her right to manifest her religion.

-10. The Committee therefore decides:

-- (a) That the communication is inadmissible under articles 2, 3 and 5 (2) (a) of the Optional Protocol; - (b) That the present decision shall be transmitted to the State party and to the author.
+- 9.15 The Committee thus declares this part of the communication inadmissible for lack of substantiation as per article 2 of the Optional Protocol. - 9.16 The Committee further notes the authors' claim that their alleged differential treatment could impair the image of the Order, therefore resulting in the impairment of their right to manifest their religion under article 18 of the Covenant.
+The Committee also notes the authors' claim that the imposed tax burden, irrespective of its discriminatory nature, is disproportionate, and that it has a detrimental effect on the manifestation of their religious beliefs.
+The Committee notes that the State party rejects these claims primarily because they do not raise a separate issue under article 18 of the Covenant, and because even if there had been an interference, this was prescribed by law, pursued a legitimate aim and was proportionate to the aim pursued. - 9.17 In the assessment of these claims, the Committee first recalls its jurisprudence, applicable mutatis mutandis to the present case, establishing that the Covenant does not oblige States parties to fund schools that are established on a religious basis.
+However, if a State party chooses to provide public funding to religious schools, it should make this funding available without discrimination.
+Similarly, the Committee considers that the Covenant does not oblige States parties to grant tax exemptions on a religious basis.
+Therefore, and in the light of the fact that the authors' discrimination claims were found not to have been sufficiently substantiated under article 26 of the Covenant, and further considering that it has not been demonstrated how the authors' tax payment obligation interfered with their right to manifest their religion, the Committee considers that the authors' claims lack sufficient substantiation under article 18 of the Covenant. - 9.18 The Committee is further mindful of the authors' claim that labelling them as employees working for pecuniary gain is deeply offensive to their religious beliefs.
+In that regard, the Committee observes that the authors failed to show how the secular, legal categorization of their allowance that applied to everyone affected them adversely or caused them disadvantage to an extent that impaired their right to manifest their religion. - 10.
+The Committee therefore decides: - (a) That the communication is inadmissible under articles 2, 3 and 5 (2) (a) of the Optional Protocol; - (b) That the present decision shall be transmitted to the State party and to the authors.

-31 Waldman v.
+&lt;sup>31 Waldman v.
 Canada (CCPR/C/67/D/694/1996), para.
 10.6.